-Another way to earn a college degree for less is to take college classes online.
+Another way to earn a college degree for less is to take college courses online.
 Studying online has many benefits for degree-seeking adults.
 It’s easier to take classes on your own schedule, so you can continue to hold a part-time or even full-time job at the same time.
-Also, you can study from your own home, rather than moving to a college campus or traveling back and forth.
+Also, you can study from home rather than moving to a college campus or traveling back and forth.

 You can also earn credit for individual online courses.
-For instance, at Study.com, you can choose from over 180 courses that are accredited by ACE or the National College Credit Recommendation Service.
+For instance, at Study.com, you can choose from over 400 classes that qualify for college credit.
 Courses typically include lessons in video format, interactive quizzes, and a remote proctored final exam.
-Another option for online learning is Coursera.
-They offer over 3,900 courses that can lead to more than 20 different degrees and MasterTrack certificates.

-If you’re over a certain age – which, depending on where you live, could be anywhere from 50 to 65 – you can attend classes at some colleges at a significantly reduced cost.
-There are schools in every U.S. state that offer cheap or even free classes for senior citizens.
+If you’re over a certain age — which, depending on where you live, could be anywhere from 50 to 65 — you can attend classes at some colleges at a significantly reduced cost.
+There are schools in every U.S. state that offer cheap or free classes for older adults.

 Going back to school as an adult has many possible benefits.
 If you’re unhappy with your current career, it can give you a chance to become qualified in a different field that interests you more.
 It can also open the door to higher-paying careers that require a college degree.

 However, pursuing this path has its challenges too.
-Unless you have relatives who can support you for the next two to four years, you’ll need to work while you attend college.
-Unless you choose an online school or one that offers night classes, trying to fit both work and classes into your schedule is likely to be a challenge.
+Unless you have relatives who can support you for the next two to four years, you’ll need to work while attending college.
+Fitting both work and classes into your schedule is likely to be a challenge.
 And if you already have children or other family responsibilities, that will only add to the strain.

 So before taking the plunge on pursuing your college degree, crunch some numbers.
-Think about both how you’ll fit the cost of college into your budget and how you’ll make time in your schedule for classes and homework.
-Making a solid plan ahead of time will make it easier to stay on track and get that degree, with all the benefits it can bring you.
+Think about how you’ll fit the cost of college into your budget and how you’ll make time in your schedule for classes and homework.
+Making a solid plan makes it easier to stay on track and get that degree.